Mitigating errors by quantum verification and post-selection: Running our error mitigation protocol on quantum hardware

 During sampling from the device, each time the target circuit is run the resulting output string is either accepted or rejected depending upon whether the acceptance threshold condition has been met in the trap circuit runs.
-The experiments were run across two 4-qubit subsets on Aspen-9; these qubit subsets are labelled as 21, 22, 23, 24 and 32, 33, 34, 35 on the QPU specifications.
+The experiments were run across two four-qubit subsets on Aspen-9; these qubit subsets are labelled as 21, 22, 23, 24 and 32, 33, 34, 35 on the QPU specifications (see Figure \ref{fig4} (a)).
 Each qubit was measured in the computational basis, and the local expectation values output from the individual qubits were then averaged

 where the sum is of the expectation values in the computational basis $< \sigma_{Z}>$ recorded for each qubit $q$.
 And so the mean absoluted error is